 - Wrapify.
 Wrapify works with blue-chip brands such as Microsoft, Zillow, and Alaska Airlines.
 As with Carvertise, drivers are matched with brands that want to advertise where they usually drive.
 Fully wrapped cars – where the wrap completely covers the factory paint job – can earn up to $450 per month, according to Wrapify, but $200 to $300 is more typical.

-5. Rent Out Your Car When It’s Not in Use
+5. Rent Out Your Car When You’re Not Using It

 Consider these legitimate short-term car rental options: